DATTT-Team/DATTT/README.md

 How can you use DATTT?
 ----------------------

-DATTT is not ready yet for using or testing.
+DATTT is not ready for using or testing yet.
 Stay tunend!